uol-library/spacefinder-ui/_includes/pages/accessibility.md

 We know some parts of this website are not fully accessible:

 * this site uses interactive maps, which assistive technologies may not be able to navigate
-* this site loads and displays data interactively - while every attempt has been made to support screen readers, enhancing the experience for users of screen reader software is still a work in progress.

 ### Feedback and contact information